ArifulIslam99/SCIC_Team_39_Project/README.md

     <li>
       It's website based on Jewelery Shop which is a wide selection Of discounted Jewelry making supplies and wholesale beads.
-We are dedicated to provide high-quality jewelry making supplies to Our customers.
+We are dedicated to provide high-quality jewelry making supplies to our customers.
     </li>
     <li>
       We have used the most famous frameworks and libraries to build this react